 Lemongrass is rich in antioxidants and provides cellular protection.

 Antioxidants look for harmful free radicals that are moving around the body and get rid of them.

 This helps fix any damage that has already been done and improves the health of the cells.

 This keeps our skin healthy and smooth and aids in illness prevention.

 Aam panna also contains a lot of antioxidants.
 You may find out more about its health benefits by going here.

 6. Aids In Protecting Your Heart

-We’ve already mentioned that lemongrass helps in reducing cholesterol.
-This contributes in a big way to keeping your heart healthy.
+We’ve already mentioned that lemongrass helps reduce cholesterol.
+This contributes greatly to keeping your heart healthy.

 Finally, the antioxidants in lemongrass lower your risk of diseases caused by oxidative stress.